Literacy to Life

 by four 3rd graders at Govalle Elementary

 Once upon a time, Mr. Miguel was going to buy chips at the store called “Chilli Cheese House.”
-He needed chilli and cheese for his chips, but he didn’t have any money.
+He needed chili and cheese for his chips, but he didn’t have any money.
 Then his friends Nachilla and CheeseMan gave him money because they wanted him to bring a snack for their Super Bowl Party.
 And ever since that day, he mixed the ingredients together and said, “It’s a dip AND a chip!
 Let’s call it nachos!” and he poured the dip on top of the chips.
 The friends celebrated with nachos at the Super Bowl Party.
 The End.